Keep the Subject Short

 - Include the user's locations.
 If targeting consumers in a specific state/city mention the location

-Writing attractive and engaging survey subject lines is not a perfected method.
+Writing an attractive and engaging survey subject lines is not a perfected method.
 This will take a lot of trials and errors to suit your customers.
 Every customer is different and so it may take many attempts to find the right format for the subject line.
-Use these tips to create a survey with an attractive subject line; feel free to tell us if you know any more useful tips.
+Use these tips to write an attractive survey email subject line; feel free to tell us if you know any more useful tips.